 She earned her JD from George Washington University School of Law and her BA from New York University in Philosophy and Gender and Sexuality Studies.
 Katherine is a member of the Disability Law Committee of the New York City Bar Association.

 Kevin M. Cremin is the Director of Litigation for Disability and Aging Rights at Mobilization for Justice (formerly MFY Legal Services).
 He received his J.D. from Yale Law School and his B.A. from the University of Chicago.
 After clerking for a federal district court judge and a federal court of appeals judge, Kevin enforced the Fair Housing Act and the Americans with Disabilities Act for the United States Department of Justice.
 As an American India Foundation Clinton Fellow, he conducted a study on community-based services for individuals with psychiatric disabilities in India.
-Kevin is a Lecturer-in-Law at Columbia Law School, and he has authored articles that have been published in the Yale Law and Policy Review, Texas Journal on Civil Liberties & Civil Rights, Frontiers of Law in China, Cardozo Law Review, and other publications.
+Kevin has taught at Columbia Law School and Yale Law School, and he has authored articles that have been published in the Yale Law and Policy Review, Texas Journal on Civil Liberties & Civil Rights, Frontiers of Law in China, Cardozo Law Review, and other publications.

 Robert Desir has been a staff attorney with the Legal Aid Society since 2002.
 He originally defended Queens tenants in administrative proceedings, summary eviction proceedings and appeals.
 He is currently a staff attorney in the Society’s Civil Law Reform Unit where he focuses on strengthening tenant rights and protections though legislative advocacy and impact litigation in State and Federal Courts.

-Sara L. Shudofsky is a trial and appellate lawyer with broad experience handling government investigations and commercial litigation.
-Her practice focuses on financial, healthcare, and contract fraud investigations and litigation, including under the False Claims Act, the Anti-Kickback Statute, and FIRREA; environmental investigations and litigation, including under CERCLA, the asbestos NESHAP regulations, and the Clean Water Act; challenges to the design & construction of buildings and related facilities under the Americans with Disabilities Act and the Fair Housing Act, as well as programmatic challenges brought under the ADA and state and local laws; and general affirmative and defensive litigation, including in connection with regulatory and constitutional challenges.
+Sara Shudofsky represents clients in a wide range of government investigations and commercial suits.
+Her practice focuses on healthcare and contracting fraud investigations and litigation, including under the False Claims Act and the Anti-Kickback Statute; challenges to the design & construction of buildings and related facilities under the Americans with Disabilities Act and the Fair Housing Act, as well as programmatic challenges brought under the ADA and state and local laws; environmental investigations and litigation, including under CERCLA, the asbestos NESHAP regulations, and the Clean Water Act; and general affirmative and defensive litigation, including in connection with regulatory and constitutional challenges.